-The EUP must include information on any distribution undergrounding or other system hardening project that is funded or in the Project Planning and Construction Phases that is not included in the 10-Year EUP ("Non-EUP Project").
+The EUP must include information on any distribution undergrounding or other system hardening project in a Tier 2 or 3 High Fire Threat District that is funded or in the Project Planning and Construction Phases that is not included in the 10-Year EUP ("Non-EUP Project").
 The Large Electrical Corporation must include this information in the Circuit Segment Identification Table as described in Appendix C.1.6.
 The Large Electrical Corporation is not required to apply the screens to non-EUP Projects.

 The Large Electrical Corporation must also provide a brief overview of all non-EUP Undergrounding programs and all other distribution system hardening programs aimed at reducing Ignition Risk and Outage Program Risk.
 The Large Electrical Corporation must include the timeline for completion of Non-EUP Projects, their Project Status, and their associated risk reduction.
 The overview must discuss how the selection process for these Non-EUP Projects and programs is different from the EUP and how they will be coordinated with the EUP.
 All of the information above must be updated in each Progress Report.
 The Large Electrical Corporation must also include a narrative describing how these projects are accounted for in the Risk Modeling Methodology.